mrrjew/Conditional-MAF-for-PhotoZ-Estimation-Failure-Detection/README.md

 ## License

-This project does not currently declare a specific license in the repository root.
-If you plan to distribute or reuse it publicly, it is recommended to add an appropriate open-source license such as MIT or Apache 2.0.
+This project does not currently declare a specific license.

 ## Acknowledgements